DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/80 Custom Nested Configuration Components.md

 Avoid creating custom nested configuration components that may update separately from the parent DevExtreme component.

-Usually, React components that rely on high-level React context or whose state can change independently from the parent component can be updated even if a parent component does not re-render.
+React components that rely on high-level React context or whose state can change independently from the parent component can usually be updated even if a parent component does not re-render.

 In custom nested configuration components, such updates can be applied only after the parent re-renders for the second time, causing unexpected behavior.